 If your skirt has wrinkles in it, you can iron them out on the synthetic or polyester setting or hit them with a garment steamer.
 If water from the steamer or iron splatters on the satin, quickly remove it by pressing it with your iron.
 This will prevent water stains.

 Please note that while the majority of the fuku pieces are washable, it’s recommended that you do not wash your fuku after every single wear, as this will decrease the longevity of your costume.
-Spot cleaning and spraying your fuku with a gentle mist of Febreeze or vodka and water will help keep your fuku fresh between washes.
+Spot cleaning and spraying your fuku with a gentle mist of Febreeze or a vodka and water solution will help keep your fuku fresh between washes.

 This covers basic wear and care for your fuku.
 If you have any questions, please feel free to contact me!